RicardoMarques21/devops-24-25-1241923/CA2/README.md

 In Part 2, I focused on extending the project by launching and testing a Spring Boot application on the web VM, with a remote database.
 I successfully cloned the repository, built the project using Gradle, and started the application.
 I also enabled seamless communication between the host and the virtual machine by accessing the application via the VM’s IP address.
 This process reinforced key concepts related to environment configuration, application deployment, and database integration within a virtualized system.

+For Part 3, I transitioned to containerizing the chat server application using Docker.
+By building the application inside the Docker container and then testing the server with a chat client, I gained hands-on experience in Docker image creation, containerization, and container communication.
+The process allowed me to test and refine two distinct methods: one where the server was built inside the Dockerfile and another where the server’s JAR file was built on the host and copied into the Docker image.
+This step-by-step process also involved pushing the Docker images to Docker Hub, making them accessible for deployment in various environments.

+In Part 4, the focus shifted to using Docker Compose to set up a multi-container environment with a web container running a Spring Boot application and a db container running an H2 database.
+This part reinforced concepts related to managing services in a containerized environment, further enhancing my ability to configure and deploy applications efficiently.

-Through both parts of the assignment, I gained a deeper understanding of server-side execution, the importance of environment configuration, and the hands-on aspects of deploying and managing Java applications in a virtualized environment.
+Through all parts of this assignment, I gained a deeper understanding of server-side execution, environment configuration, and the hands-on aspects of deploying and managing Java applications in both virtualized and containerized environments.
+Each step helped me refine my skills in building, deploying, and maintaining Java applications in various setups, including virtual machines and Docker containers, with an emphasis on seamless communication and database integration.

 [⬆ Back to Top](#Table-of-contents)